+It’s no secret that the AI revolution is well underway.
 Most organizations are trying to stay competitive by embracing the AI changes in the market and identifying ways to leverage “off-the-shelf” Large Language Models (LLMs) to optimize tasks and automate business processes.

 However, as the adoption of generative AI accelerates, companies will need to fine-tune their Large Language Models (LLM) using their own data sets to maximize the value of the technology and address their unique needs.
-There is an opportunity for organizations to leverage their content Knowledge Graphs to accelerate their AI initiatives and get SEO benefits at the same time.
+There is an opportunity for organizations to leverage their Content Knowledge Graphs to accelerate their AI initiatives and get SEO benefits at the same time.

 What is an LLM?